-The instructions in this section only indicate the fields you need to change for an Intuity system.
+The instructions in this section only indicate the fields you need to change for a Lucent INTUITY system.
 Do not change the value in any field unless you are instructed.
 For more information on the COS screen and fields, refer to the documentation provided with your switch.